brefphp/bref/docs/community.md

 To report bugs you can head over to the [GitHub Bref repository](https://github.com/brefphp/bref).

-For support and general discussions, [open a GitHub discussion](https://github.com/brefphp/bref/discussions).
+For community support and general discussions, [open a GitHub discussion](https://github.com/brefphp/bref/discussions).

 You can also join the [Slack community](https://join.slack.com/t/brefworkspace/shared_invite/enQtNTcwMjU2NTcxNjAxLTIxYmM2MmRjMDkzYjdjYTNkMmE5NGI3YTcyZjc2ZGRjNTFmNjFmYzk5NWQ1YmVhMDkwNzExNzhjZThkZWM0ODE) to discuss Bref and exchange with the community (please open an issue if the link doesn't work).